 - Diet – The parent should be instructed to consume fruit juices only at meals and to avoid all carbonated beverages during the first 30 months of the infant’s life.

-- Fluoride – The parent should be instructed to use a fluoride toothpaste approved by the American Dental Association and rinse every night with an alcohol-free, over-the-counter mouthrinse with 0.05% sodium fluoride.
+- Fluoride – The parent should be instructed to use a fluoride toothpaste approved by the ADA and rinse every night with an alcohol-free, over-the-counter mouthrinse with 0.05% sodium fluoride.

 - Caries removal – Parents should be referred to a dentist for an examination and restoration of all active decay as soon as possible.